-The st Course Outcomes udent will be able to Cognitive Level Weightage of COs in End Semester Examination COI Apply pointer and array concepts in functions.
+Course Outcomes Cognitive Weightage of COs in End The st udent will be able to Level Semester Examination COI Apply pointer and array concepts in functions.
 Ap 20% CO2 Solve problems using various implementations of linked list. Ар 20% CO3 Make use of ADTs like stack and queue for solving real world problems Ар 20% CO4 Analyze the tree traversal algorithms for various non-linear data structures.
 An 20% CO5 Analyze appropriate graph algorithms for computing problems An 20%